sonjek/mouse-stay-up/README.md

     $ make build
     ```

-    The binary file is built and ready to run from current folder:
+    The binary file is built and ready to run:
     ```
     $ ./bin/mouse-stay-up
     ```